The Role of FinTech in Mitigating Information Friction in Supply Chain Finance

-Micro, small, and medium-sized enterprises in developing countries face severe financing difficulties, especially when trying to expand internationally.
-“Information friction” is a significant cause of this financing gap.
-Recent financial technologies (fintech) can improve supply chain finance efficiency.
-This paper therefore proposes a conceptual and analytical framework to study how fintech can close the financing gap by reducing information friction.
-We classify fintech into two categories: information processing technology (Type-A) and information collecting technology (Type-B) and find that both help close the financing gap by lowering the probability of misclassification of good firms as bad.
-Banks’ optimal Type-A investment increases in the bank’s size, profit margin, and the fraction of good firms in the market.
+Micro, small and medium enterprises (MSMEs) in developing countries face severe financing difficulties, especially when trying to grow their businesses internationally.
+One significant cause of this financing gap is informational friction.
+Various supply chain finance products and solutions are introduced to mitigate such frictions by leveraging on information from the extended supply chain of the borrower.
+The recent development in FinTech, which is closely related to information technologies, has offered new opportunities to further improve the efficiency of supply chain finance.
+In this paper, we propose a conceptual and analytical framework to study how FinTech can close the financing gap by reducing information friction.
+Under this framework, we classify various types of FinTech into two categories: information processing technology and information collecting technology.
+The former one (denoted as Type-A), including analytics and artificial intelligence, allows financial institutions to efficiently process and transform raw data into useful information (signals) that can directly guide the decision-making process.
+The latter one (denoted as Type-B), including blockchain, biometrics and identity management, and digitalization, allows financial institutions to collect additional and accurate data/information to be processed in the decision-making process.
+Using this framework, we find that both types of FinTech help closing the financing gap by lowering the probability that a good firm is mis-classified as a bad one.
+The two types of FinTech can be complements or substitutes.
+Banks' optimal Type-A investment increases in the bank's size, profit margin, and the fraction of good firms in the market.
 They invest in Type-B if and only if the investment is sufficiently small.
-Due to “double marginalization,” a bank’s optimal fintech investment is lower than a socially optimal level, calling for mechanisms to incentivize or complement banks’ investment in fintech.
+Due to double marginalization, the bank's optimal FinTech investment level is lower than the socially optimal level.
+This calls for additional mechanisms that simulate or complement banks' investment in FinTech.

 JEL Classification: O14, O24, O31